- This event has passed.

 Theme: Vitality in the shadows, exploring the unusual, unlikely and untapped…

-We will bring this intriguing theme to life with a beautifully rich balance of practical case study from a large public sector organisation, and a thought-provoking academic perspective.
+We will bring this intriguing theme to life with a beautifully rich balance of practical exploration of the design implications for ‘Hybrid Working’, and a thought-provoking academic perspective on what lay in the shadows of organisations.
 Come and join our second UK Community event of the year.
 Joining from outside the UK?
 No problem, we’re virtual after all!

 Session #2: ‘Creativity and vitality in the shadow of organisation design…’